BARI stands for Baltic Science Network Mobility Programme for Research Internships.

 The PhD student should be employed by or affiliated with an accredited academic institution or a non-profit research institution, working in the field of Life Science, Photon & Neutron Science and Welfare State within the Baltic Sea Region.
 They should be motivated to work closely together with an international intern who would like to contribute to their research project.

 Bachelor and Master students can apply for the opportunity to work in one of the research projects which have been offered by the PhD students.
 They should be studying at a university within the Baltic Sea Region and they should be enrolled as a student during the whole duration of the internship.

 The programme is open to PhD students of all nationalities who are graduating from a university or research institution within the Baltic Sea Region (BSR).
 International PhD students should have a basic knowledge of the country’s language in order to be able to assist the intern on the administrative or accommodation matters.

-What is funded?
+What is funded by BARI?